 Connect with this important cause on all the socials:

 And spread the word!
 We desperately need this message heard across Australia…but also in many other countries!
 So please use your international networks to promote this far and wide, so that children everywhere have the support, the literacy development, the safe space, the fun and the wonder of a library in their school.

-I have written previously about the reasons why we need school libraries and teacher librarians more than ever, despite the fact that we carry the internet in our pockets – most recently here, where I present 5 reasons we need TLs and school libraries in 2022.
+I have written many times why we need school libraries and teacher librarians more than ever, despite the fact that we carry the internet in our pockets – most recently here, where I present 5 reasons we need TLs and school libraries in 2022.